carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -fvisibility-nodllstorageclass=<arg>

-The visibility for defintiions without an explicit DLL export class \[-fvisibility-from-dllstorageclass\]
+The visibility for definitions without an explicit DLL export class \[-fvisibility-from-dllstorageclass\]. <arg> must be 'default', 'hidden', 'internal' or 'protected'.

 .. option:: -fvisibility=<arg>

-Set the default symbol visibility for all global declarations
+Set the default symbol visibility for all global declarations. <arg> must be 'hidden' or 'default'.

 .. option:: -fwasm-exceptions